nicolewang2000/module3--frontend/README.md

-# BOOKCLUB!
+# MIXOLOGY!

-BOOKCLUB! is a simple web-based platform for sharing, discovering, and creating different drinks.
+MIXOLOGY is a simple web-based platform for sharing, discovering, and creating different drinks.

 ## Setup